-As part of the roadmap, OC Sport's mass participation events, which include the Harmony Geneva Marathon for Unicef, La Tour Genève Triathlon, Run Mate and the Geneva 20km by Genève Aéroport, will achieve net-zero carbon emissions by 2025.
+As part of the roadmap, OC Sport's mass participation events, which include the Generali Geneva Marathon, La Tour Genève Triathlon, Run Mate by Core-Lean and the Balexert 20km de Genève, will achieve net-zero carbon emissions by 2025.

-OC Sport's sailing events will be carbon neutral by 2028, including La Solitaire du Figaro, The Transat CIC, Route du Rhum-Destination Guadeloupe and La Transat en Double - Concarneau - Saint-Barthélemy.
+OC Sport's sailing events will be carbon neutral by 2028, including La Solitaire du Figaro Paprec, The Transat CIC, Route du Rhum-Destination Guadeloupe and La Transat en Double - Concarneau - Saint-Barthélemy.